verdavaine/solidgraph/README.md

 # Realtime chat example

-This example available [online](https://solidgraph.ovh/) demonstrates how SolidGraph lets you easily build a SolidJs application with Realtime subscription.
+This example demonstrates how SolidGraph lets you easily build a SolidJs application with Realtime subscription.

 The code that might interest you the most can be found in [index.tsx](https://github.com/verdavaine/solidgraph/blob/master/src/pages/index.tsx)